History of cities: Middle Ages

 In the remnants of the Roman Empire, cities of late antiquity at first gained independence, but lost their population and their importance, starting in Roman Britain and Germania.
-The locus of power in the West shifted to Constantinople and to the ascendant Islamic civilization with its major cities Baghdad, Cairo, and Córdoba.
+The locus of wealth in the West shifted to Constantinople and to the ascendant Islamic civilization with its major cities Baghdad, Cairo, and Córdoba.

 From the 9th through the end of the 12th century, Constantinople, capital of the Byzantine Empire, was the largest and wealthiest city in Europe, with a population approaching 1 million.
 Following the Byzantine–Ottoman wars and other conflicts, the Ottoman Empire gained control over many cities in the Mediterranean area, including Constantinople in 1453.

 During the European Middle Ages, a town was as much a political entity as a collection of houses.
 City residence brought freedom from customary rural obligations to lord and community: "Stadtluft macht frei" ("City air makes you free") was a saying in Germany.
 In Continental Europe cities with a legislature of their own were not unheard of, the laws for towns as a rule other than for the countryside, the lord of a town often being another than for surrounding land.
 In the Holy Roman Empire, some cities had no other lord than the emperor.
 Some planned towns were created, in Britain by King Edward I to colonize Wales and in France, bastides, fortified cities designed on a regular plan.

 By the thirteenth and fourteenth centuries some cities become powerful states, taking surrounding areas under their control or establishing extensive maritime empires.
 In Italy medieval communes developed into city-states including the Republic of Venice and the Republic of Genoa.
 These cities, with populations in the tens of thousands, amassed enormous wealth by means of extensive trade in eastern luxury goods such as spices and silk, as well as iron, timber, and slaves.
 Venice introduced the ghetto, a specially regulated neighborhood for Jews only.
 In Northern Europe, cities including Lübeck and Bruges formed the Hanseatic League for collective defense and commerce.
 Their power was later challenged and eclipsed by the Dutch commercial cities of Ghent, Ypres, and Amsterdam.
 (City rights were granted by nobility.)
 The city's central function was commerce, enabled by waterways and ports; the cities themselves were heavily fortified with walls and sometimes moats.